Couple doing home finances together at home

 Debt resolution is a legitimate financial strategy that could help you clear unaffordable balances for less than you owe.

 If you are considering debt resolution, it’s good to weigh the pros and cons.
-Here are a few details that are important to understand.
+Here are a few details to help you understand how Achieve debt resolution works.

 • Debt resolution is only for unsecured debts.
 Unsecured debts are things like credit cards, medical debts and personal loans.
 It doesn’t work for secured debts like car loans and mortgages.